MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/Authentication-Policies-and-Authentication-Policy-Silos.md

 > [!NOTE]
 > The domain account must be either directly linked to the policy or indirectly linked through the silo membership.

-When an authentication policy is in audit mode and a ticket-granting service request is received by the domain controller for a domain account, the domain controller checks if authentication is allowed based on the request’s ticket Privilege Attribute Certificate (PAC) data, and it logs a warning message if it fails.
+When an authentication policy is in audit mode and a ticket-granting service request is received by the domain controller for a domain account, the domain controller checks if authentication is allowed based on the request???s ticket Privilege Attribute Certificate (PAC) data, and it logs a warning message if it fails.
 The PAC contains various types of authorization data, including groups that the user is a member of, rights the user has, and what policies apply to the user.
-This information is used to generate the user’s access token.
-If it is an enforced authentication policy which allows authentication to a user, device, or service, the domain controller checks if authentication is allowed based on the request’s ticket PAC data.
+This information is used to generate the user???s access token.
+If it is an enforced authentication policy which allows authentication to a user, device, or service, the domain controller checks if authentication is allowed based on the request???s ticket PAC data.
 If it fails, the domain controller returns an error message and logs an event.

 > [!NOTE]
 > The domain account must be either directly linked or linked through silo membership to an audited authentication policy which allows authentication to a user, device or service,